By Patrice Lewis

 When a craftsperson is serious about his hobby, it’s common to speculate whether or not the hobby could become a business capable of supporting a family.

-Last month, we looked at some of the commonsense basics needed to successfully turn your home craft hobby into a business profitable enough to support a family.
+In Part 1, we looked at some of the commonsense basics needed to successfully turn your home craft hobby into a business profitable enough to support a family.

-This month, we’ll look at some tips to increase your chances of succeeding at that business.
+In Part 2, we’ll look at some tips to increase your chances of succeeding at that business.

-Don’t give up your day job
+Don’t quit your day job – yet

 And, if you are lucky enough to have a day job which provides benefits such as health insurance, it would be foolish to risk quitting in the hope that your craft will bring in sufficient income to pay your own insurance.
 If you’re single and have no children to support, then maybe you can risk it.
 But if you have a family depending on you, don’t.

 Besides, in this uncertain economy it would be foolish indeed to trade security for insecurity.
 If you have a steady paycheck, don’t jeopardize it until you are certain your craft business can replace your outside income.